Creating Clean Air in Dental Offices

 Applying high infection control standards are critical while applying techniques for creating clean air quality in dental offices.
 Combining high infection control standards coupled with the methods for creating clean air, the design of all Nebraska Family Dentistry offices helps keep team members, dentists and patients remain healthy and well.

-This article was written by Dr. Kathryn Alderman, a biological dentist, mercury-free dentist in the Lincoln, NE area serving patients at various locations throughout the community.
+This article was written by Dr. Kathryn Alderman, a dentist in the Lincoln, NE, area serving patients at various locations throughout the community.

 You can schedule with this Lincoln, NE dentist, or her partners, online 24/7 at a Nebraska Family Dentistry Location near you.
 This “dentist near me” serves the local communities close to Lincoln.
 Some of the communities include Waverly, Davey, Raymond, Garland, Ceresco, Greenwood, and Malcolm, Roca, Bennet, Firth, Crete, Hickman, and many more!